Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Texans stats and trends

-- In Houston's 11 games this season, it has five wins against the spread.

-- This season, the Texans have an ATS record of 3-3 in their six games as an underdog of 9 points or more.
+- This year, the Texans have an against-the-spread record of 3-4 in their seven games as an underdog of 8.5 points or more.

-- Houston's games this year have hit the over on four of 11 set point totals (36.4%).
+- Houston's games this season have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- When Houston churns out more than 358.8 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Houston amasses over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Texans have 18 giveaways this season, while the Colts have 27 takeaways.
+- This season the Texans have 18 turnovers, nine fewer than the Colts have takeaways (27).

 Home and road insights

-- At home this year, Houston is 1-4 overall and 3-2 against the spread.
+- Houston is 3-2 against the spread, and 1-4 overall, at home this year.

-- This season, Houston has gone over the total in three of five games at home.
+- This year, Houston has gone over the total in three of five home games.

-- This year in away games, Indianapolis is 4-1 against the spread and 3-2 overall.
+- Indianapolis is 4-1 against the spread, and 3-2 overall, in away games.

-- In four of five away games this year, Indianapolis has gone over the total.
+- This year, in five away games, Indianapolis has gone over the total four times.

 Powered by Data Skrive.